havatv/qgismultidistancebufferplugin/help/source/index.rst

 The keyboard can be used to add the buffer distances quickly (number followed by <enter>).

+Fixed increment buffer distances can be added under **Add multiple zones**, specifying the number of zones, the width of each zone and the start value.

 A checkbox (*Use only selected features*) can be used to choose to only buffer around selected features.
 If the user selects a layer with a selection, the default will be